 There may be many ways of treating water, but not all of these methods are equally effective or meet every industry's needs equally.
 Being informed is a critical first step.
 This way you can be sure you choose a solution that is right for your home or business.
 Don't take on the ongoing expense and maintenance of a water softener right away just because you need to treat your scale problems.

-For some, a water softener may be the best solution, but it is by no means your only option.
+For some, an electronic water softener may be the best solution, but it is by no means your only option.
 As we have seen, many other types of water conditioners can have a positive effect on hard water without actually removing the hardness minerals.
 Additionally, some of these conditioners are designed to prevent the accumulation of biofilm.
 In numerous cases, a water conditioner, rather than a water softener, is the perfect solution to address water treatment needs.

 At HydroFLOW USA, we have developed an especially effective means of conditioning, water that doesn't require the use of any chemicals or salt.
 All it takes is an easy installation of a unit that is easily built around a pipe.
 This unit has a special transducer that is connected to a ring of ferrites.
 The unit delivers an electrical signal that travels through a plumbing system, regardless of the pipes' material.
 The water flowing through the pipes acts as a conductor to carry the signal.